-This grant opportunity is part of the above grant program which contributes to Department of Education, Skills and Employment's Outcome 1.
-The Department of Education, Skills and Employment works with the National Australia Day Council to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines (CGRGs).
+This grant opportunity is part of the above grant program which contributes to the Department of Education, Skills and Employment's Outcome 1.5 Early Learning and Schools Support.
+The Department of Education, Skills and Employment works with stakeholders to plan and design the grant program according to the

+Commonwealth Grants Rules and Guidelines (CGRGs).